Troubleshooting DB issues for Amazon RDS Custom - Amazon Relational Database Service

 When the RDS Custom agent is running again, the IamAlive metric is published to Amazon CloudWatch, and the alarm switches to the OK state.
 This switch notifies the support perimeter that the agent is running.

-The AWS Systems Manager agent on EC2 instance [i-xxxxxxxxxxxxxxxxx] is currently unreachable.
-Make sure you have correctly configured the network, agent, and IAM permissions.
+The Systems Manager agent on EC2 instance [ec2_id] is unreachable.
+Make sure that you that have correctly configured the network, agent, and IAM permissions.

 For more information, see Troubleshooting SSM Agent.